iusecookies64/notes/content/SQL/SQL Basics.md

 └──────────┘
 ```

-But if we have **DISTINCT** with multiple columns, well then unique tuples will be returned.
+But what if we have **DISTINCT** with multiple columns, well then unique tuples will be returned.
 For example consider the below example.

 ```sql
 select Origin, Gender from Flights;